 We have included (2) limit screws, one for each limit switch.
 The limit screws can be setup at any position based upon the orientation of your choice.
 On Azimuth and Elevation use the supplied 8-32 x 1/2" set screws and 5/64 allen wrench.
 DO NOT INSTALL AT THIS TIME.
-The Polarity units' limit screws have been installed at the factory.
 You can always make slight adjustments to the limit screw if necessary.
 We have provided adjustment holes at every 5°.
 We suggest leaving the cover off of the unit until you have completed your testing.